Skip to main content

 The Capstone Year in Early Childhood

 The Montessori early childhood classroom serves children from the age of 3 to 6 years.
 Ideally, children spend three years in this classroom.
 In Montessori, the 3rd year is often referred to as the Capstone Year.
 This year is equivalent to the traditional Kindergarten year.
-MCS strongly recommends that a 3rd year student follows a 5 day schedule so that they can capitalize on all of the learning opportunities open to them in this important year and so they can have enough time to practise and process the year’s curriculum.
+FMSL strongly recommends that a 3rd year student follows a 5 day schedule so that they can capitalize on all of the learning opportunities open to them in this important year and so they can have enough time to practise and process the year’s curriculum.
 The final year in early childhood is the harvest year for all the planting and intellectual tending that has gone on for the preceding years in preschool.

 The Capstone Harvest